ietf-wg-acme/acme/draft-ietf-acme-acme.md

 serialization, with the protected header and payload expressed as base64url(content) instead of the actual base64-encoded value, so that the content is readable.
 Some fields are omitted for brevity, marked with "...".

+## Equivalence of JWKs

+At some points in the protocol, it is necessary for the server to determine whether two JSON Web Key (JWK) {{!RFC7517}} objects represent the same key.
+In performing these checks, the server MUST consider two JWKs to match if and only if they have the identical values in all fields included in the computation of a JWK thumbprint for that key.
+That is, the keys must have the same "kty" value and contain identical values in the fields used in the computation of a JWK thumbprint for that key
+type:

+* "RSA": "n", "e"
+* "EC": "crv", "x", "y"

+Note that this comparison is equivalent to computing the JWK thumbprints of the two keys and comparing thumbprints.
+The only difference is that there is no requirement for a hash computation (and thus it is independent of the choice of hash function) and no risk of hash collision.

 ## Request URI Integrity